2024 Solar Incentives Guide for Fitchburg, MA - Tax Credits & Rebates

 Federal Solar Incentives

 The ITC can be applied to the total cost of solar panel installation, including the panels themselves as well as labor, equipment and accessories.
-You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
 Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
-There is no maximum amount you can claim.
+There is no maximum claim amount.

-The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as retitling it the Clean Energy Credit).
-The Clean Energy Credit lasts until 2035.
-Solar installation projects started after January 1, 2022, and completed by the end of 2032 may qualify for a 30% tax credit.
-This amount will decrease slightly on a yearly basis until the current program ends.
-Starting in 2023, the program expansion will also make claiming credit for energy storage systems easier than ever before.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
+Homeowners are now eligible for a credit equal to 30% of the total costs of solar system installation for projects started after January 1, 2022, and completed before the end of 2032.
+This percentage will then decrease on a yearly basis until the Clean Energy Credit ends in 2035.
+The expansion also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Fitchburg solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it may apply to you.
+Your local Fitchburg solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives